2012 Pacific hurricane season: Hurricane Fabio

 On June 27, a tropical wave left Africa; it tracked west, emerging into the East Pacific on July 7.
 Interaction with a series of eastward-moving kelvin waves led to the formation of a tropical depression around 00:00 UTC on July 12; six hours later, it became Tropical Storm Fabio.
 The storm moved west amid modest wind shear, becoming a hurricane by 18:00 UTC on July 13 and gradually strengthening to a Category 2 with winds of 110 mph around 06:00 UTC on July 15.
-At its best, the hurricane was characterized by a distinct eye within deep convection, and it is possible Fabio briefly attained major hurricane strength.
+At its best, the hurricane was characterized by a distinct eye within deep convection, and it was possible Fabio briefly attained major hurricane strength.
 The system turned northwest and then north into cooler waters after peak, weakening to a tropical storm late on July 16, to a tropical depression early on July 18, and finally to a remnant low around 12:00 UTC that morning.
 The low curved east-southeast before dissipating on July 20.